SadServers

 Access: Email

-Your mission is to find the running cron job, analyze it for a vulnerability, and exploit it to read the secret file at /root/secret.txt
+Your mission is to find the running cron job, and use it to exploit the server so you can read the secret file at /root/secret.txt

 Save the secret string from the secret file to the file /home/admin/solution.txt.